National Adult Immunization Week Highlights the Need for Vaccination

 - 3.8 million adults are at 7.7 times greater risk due to COPD

 - 3.5 million adults are at 5.9 times greater risk due to asthma

 - 4.2 million adults are at 3.9 times greater risk due to smoking

 “It’s always better to help prevent a disease than to treat it after it occurs,” said Dr. Rizzo.
 “Vaccines are vital to helping to protect lung health, especially when it comes to influenza and pneumococcal pneumonia, which can potentially have a devastating impact on the lives of those whose lungs are already compromised by asthma, COPD and other chronic respiratory conditions.”

 Take an online quiz to assess your risk of pneumococcal pneumonia at Lung.org/pneumococcal, developed in partnership with Pfizer.
 And for more information about the flu, visit Lung.org/influenza or call the America Lung Association’s Lung HelpLine at 1-800-LUNGUSA.

-To speak with a Lung Association expert about lung health, contact American Lung Association in the District of Columbia Communications Director Ewa Dworakowski at [email protected] or 717-971-1123, 717-503-3903 (cell).
+To speak with a Lung Association expert about lung health, contact the American Lung Association in New Jersey Communications Director Ewa Dworakowski at [email protected] or 717-971-1123, 717-503-3903 (cell).

 About the American Lung Association